madetech/blog/INDEX.md

 [View Page](https://www.madetech.com/news/tag/agile)

 * Using Agile for Non-Software Projects
-* Waterfall vs Agile, Things You Should Consider
+* Waterfall vs. Agile, Things You Should Consider
-* Scrum vs Kanban
+* Scrum vs. Kanban
 * Scrum, The Bad Parts
 * How To Create Your First Product Backlog
 * Using Planning Poker to Estimate Features
 * How To Run An Effective Daily Standup
 * Our Favourite Retrospective Ideas
+* Effective Testing in an Agile Team
 * Agile Ad-Hoc Support
 * [Challenges in Contracting Agile Software Projects](https://www.madetech.com/news/challenges-in-contracting-agile-software-projects)
 * [Busting Agile Myths: Story Points and Time](https://www.madetech.com/news/busting-agile-myths-story-points-and-time)